dnajd/FluentNao/README.md

 Scripting with the API
 ----------------------
-Here is a example where nao fight.
+Here is an example to make nao fight.

     # ALTextToSpeech
     speechProxy = ALProxy("ALTextToSpeech")